Para athlete profile: Joe Smith

 Health condition: right side hemiplegia

-Joe Smith is a 25-year-old Para athlete from Auckland, New Zealand.
-He was born in Leeds, Northern England and relocated to Auckland with his family when he was around 9 or 10 years old.
+Joe Smith was born in Leeds, Northern England and relocated to Auckland with his family when he was around 9 or 10 years old.
 He had multiple strokes just days before he was born which triggered cerebral palsy.

 Joe Smith got into Para athletics after a co-worker made an unkind comment to him about his disability.
 This caused a change of attitude in Joe and he decided to get in contact with Paralympics New Zealand, who referred him to Parafed Auckland.
 They asked if he would like to try Para athletics.